Discover how scientists protect Angola’s lakes

 Giving back is in the company’s DNA.
 It ensures that all suppliers are independently owned businesses from within the local community and that those suppliers “meet or exceed industry standards” for environmental impact.
 More than that, though, it gives priority to suppliers owned by underrepresented populations, which “may include gender, race, regional origin, caste, or tribal affiliation.”
 Through the OneSeed fund, 10 percent of revenue is invested in local entrepreneurs through nonprofit microfinance partners.

 By choosing a trip like this, travelers ensure their dollars count where it matters.
-As Chris Baker, the founder of OneSeed Expeditions, told the New York Times last summer: “The areas of greatest need are not necessarily in areas of the greatest tourism attractions.
+As Chris Baker, the founder of OneSeed Expeditions, told the New York Times: “The areas of greatest need are not necessarily in areas of the greatest tourism attractions.
 We want to use tourism to be able to benefit people outside of those areas.”

 Bring solar energy to remote villages in India